5GYYYYY/SPOTR/README.md

    Reconstructs the original physiological signal from mask tokens conditioned only on the single global token.

 This design forces reconstruction to rely on globally organized information instead of local visible context, reducing shortcut learning and improving representation transfer.

+## Citation

+If you find this project useful, please consider citing our paper: